 In Never Say Never Again, the 1983 release, James Bond used a fountain pen that doubled as a gun.
 We don't go that far, but we do use pens that double as cameras.
 James Bond often used mini cameras, like the Minox.

 Bond used a remote control to drive his car in Tomorrow Never Dies.
-In 1997 that device looked a bit like today’s smart phone.
+In 1997 that device brand viagra over the net looked a bit like today’s smart phone.
 Google is way ahead of Bond, having developed a vehicle that can drive itself.

 In Casino Royale, Bond is implanted with a Microchip, so MI6 can keep track of him and also monitor his vital signs.
 This movie came out in 2006.
 We already implant less sophisticated microchips in our pets, and humans are experimenting with this device.
 One day we may all have microchips implanted in our bodies.